 One way to avoid the likely time delays in the courts is to hire a mediator or a private judge to help you reach an agreement outside of the courtroom.
 Even if you have already started litigating the dissolution of your marriage or other family law matter, you can opt for some form of Alternative Dispute Resolution (ADR).
 From temporary support to your final agreement, you can work with a mediator and only have to wait on a court date for the agreement to be finalized by a judge.
 Couples often report they are better able to co-parent once they have gone through this process rather than litigation.

 Alternative Dispute Resolution is confidential.
-Using video conferencing you can keep the proceedings moving forward and get through some of the most typically time consuming parts of the case such as discovery, support, and custody issues.
+Using video conferencing you can keep the proceedings moving forward and get through some of the most typically time consuming parts of the case such as discovery, child support, spousal support, and custody issues.
 This process can dramatically speed up the finalization of your case in reaching a settlement and to help cut costs, but it is not a solution for everyone.
 This option will only save time and money if you and your estranged spouse can reasonably work together to reach a consensus and ultimately an agreement.
 If you can’t reach agreements on key issues with your estranged spouse, the process can actually take longer and be more expensive if you have to resort back to the courts to resolve your issues.
 So it is important to be clearheaded as to whether alternative solutions are a realistic option for your situation.

 Refocus Your Financial Outlook